AICAN-Research/FAST-Pathology/README.md

 * Pettersen et al., Code-free development and deployment of deep segmentation models for digital pathology (2022), Frontiers in Medicine, https://doi.org/10.3389/fmed.2021.816281
 * Pedersen et al., H2G-Net: A multi-resolution refinement approach for segmentation of breast cancer region in gigapixel histopathological images (2022), Frontiers in Medicine, https://doi.org/10.3389/fmed.2022.971873
-* Røyset et al., Deep learning-based image analysis reveals significant differences in the number and distribution of mucosal CD3 and γδ T cells between Crohn's disease and ulcerative colitis, The Journal of Pathology, https://doi.org/10.1002/cjp2.301
+* Røyset et al., Deep learning-based image analysis reveals significant differences in the number and distribution of mucosal CD3 and γδ T cells between Crohn's disease and ulcerative colitis (2022), The Journal of Pathology, https://doi.org/10.1002/cjp2.301

 <details>
 <summary>